saebyulpark/Mel2word/README.md

 ## Contact

-For inquiries, issues, or collaboration opportunities, reach out to saebyul_park@kaist.ac.kr.
+For inquiries, issues, or collaboration, reach out to saebyul_park@kaist.ac.kr.